Arc Flash Safety: Arc Flash PPE – Arc Flash Suit Categories & Ratings

 Arc Flash PPE

-When worn correctly arc flash PPE protect the wearer from external burns to the skin, internal burns from inhaling hot gases and vaporized metal, hearing damage, eye damage from the ultraviolet light of the flash, as well as many other injuries.
+When worn correctly arc flash PPE will protect the wearer from external burns to the skin, internal burns from inhaling hot gases and vaporized metal, hearing damage, eye damage from the ultraviolet light of the flash, as well as many other injuries.
 When energized work is justified, workers must wear the appropriate arc-rated clothing and other required PPE.
 Arc-rated clothing can insulate the wearer from the intense heat of an arc flash up to the arc rating.
 The arc rating is the amount of energy the material can block before the wearer receives a 2nd-degree burn.
 Linemen and electricians must ensure they are wearing clothing that has an arc rating equal to or higher than the possible incident energy.

 The flames, heat, and gases released in an arc flash can cause regular work clothes to catch on fire, which dramatically increases the extent and severity of the burn injury.
 Arc flash suits and electrical PPE replaces regular work clothes to reduce the risk of arc flash burn injuries.
 Standard Arch Flash PPE gear usually comprises an arc flash suit, hood and face shield, gloves, safety glasses, earplugs, and more.
 All pieces must be worn to minimize the degree of injury.